-We’re kicking off this week leading up to Mother’s Day with one of our favorite brunch staples: French toast.
+I’m kicking off this week leading up to Mother’s Day with one of our favorite brunch staples: cinnamon-raisin French toast.

 During the week our mornings often start at sunrise, and breakfast consists of cereal, oatmeal or some quick scrambled eggs before dashing out the door.
-When the weekend rolls around, breakfast becomes a much more leisurely, indulgent affair, which allows us to get more creative with our menus, and sit and enjoy reading the morning news over breakfast and big, foamy cappuccinos.
+When the weekend rolls around, breakfast becomes a much more leisurely, indulgent affair, which mean more creative menus, and time to sit and enjoy reading the news over breakfast and big, foamy cappuccinos.

-French toast is one of our favorites and this version is one of the easiest.
-The recipe utilizes flavorful, cinnamon-raisin brioche for the bread, which needs almost no dressing up.
+French toast is one of our weekend faves and this version is super easy to whip up.
+My recipe takes advantage of flavorful, cinnamon-raisin brioche bread, which needs almost no dressing up.
 A quick whisking of eggs, almond milk and a splash of cream, and you’re on your way to French toast nirvana in less than fifteen minutes.

 - 8 slices cinnamon raisin brioche (or any cinnamon raisin bread you can find), sliced about 3/4-inch thick